infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 	pip install keyboard
 	pip install pillow --upgrade
 	pip install opencv-python
+	pip install loguru

 ## How To
 1. Install python & repo dependencies
 2. If you don't use the .exe version download & unzip the github repo
+3. Rename the ``RENAME_ME.py`` file to anything random
-3. Open Escape from Tarkov
+4. Open Escape from Tarkov
-4. Go to settings; you have to be on screen resolution 1920x1080 (16:9) (if it still doesn't work, it's recommended that you copy my settings from the screenshot below)
+5. Go to settings; you have to be on screen resolution 1920x1080 (16:9) (if it still doesn't work, it's recommended that you copy my settings from the screenshot below)
-5. Go on any Traders showcase (works most efficiently on Fence with scroll length 11, other traders 2)
+6. Go on any Traders showcase (works most efficiently on Fence with scroll length 11, other traders 2)
-6. Click on EFT_Auto_Examine.py
+7. Click on EFT_Auto_Examine.py
-7. Leave it running as long as you wish to (the longer it runs the more items you'll have examined)
+8. Leave it running as long as you wish to (the longer it runs the more items you'll have examined)
-8. Enjoy your day, while all items continously get auto examined for you
+9. Enjoy your day, while all items continously get auto examined for you

 ## Additional Knowledge
 You can stop the bot any time by pressing and holding F2 for a couple seconds, or just closing its window.
 If the bot scrolls too much for you or if you're not trying to use this bot on Fence, go to line 30 (``scroll_length = 11``) in the code and edit the length to whatever works best for you & save it.
 Recommended Settings: Fence: 11 | Prapor, Skier, Peacekeeper, Mechanic, Ragman: 2